atomisthq/docs/docs/developer/docker-steps.md

  docker run IMAGE [COMMAND] [ARG...]
  ```

- The `.with` function will call `docker run` and pass along the options you provide as follows:
+ The individual arguments are passed in as options that you provide:

 * `name` is passed along through the command-line as `--name`
 * `image` defines the base Docker image to use